-The following is important information for financial aid recipients regarding the Cost of Attendance and Federal Loans for individuals enrolled within the Distance Learning Program as a MELP, MERL or LLM student.
+The following is important information for financial aid recipients regarding the Cost of Attendance and Federal Loans for individuals enrolled within the Online Learning Program as a degree seeking student.

 Cost of Attendance and Federal Loans

-Your financial aid award letter indicates the level of funding you can receive in federal financial aid funds for the MELP, MERL or LLM Distance Learning Program.
+Your financial aid award letter indicates the level of funding you can receive in federal financial aid funds.
 Financial Aid eligibility is based on the cost of education (see projected costs below) and the information provided on the FAFSA.
-Students enrolled in the Distance Learning MELP, MERL and LLM programs are charged per credit and awarded funds to cover the cost of participating in the 5-semester program.
+Students enrolled in the Online Learning degree programs are charged per credit and awarded funds to cover the cost of participating in the 5-semester program.
 The table below indicates the maximum amount that can be borrowed based on full-time enrollment.

 Cost of Attendance and Federal Loans